Why should I consider interning at Ibaraki Christian University?

 Doing an internship teaching in Japan will certainly strengthen your resume and in fact, many of our previous interns have been accepted on the JET Program.
-Another intern was accepted for a Fulbright scholarship to India.
+Other interns have been accepted for Fulbright scholarships to India, Korea and Taiwan.

 When can I intern?

-We are looking for candidates who can come for a minimum of two months (preferably three) and a maximum of one year during our spring, fall and one year internships.
-If you are interested in a December-January internship, the minimum time is four weeks, but we prefer six to eight weeks.
+We are looking for candidates who can come for three months during our spring (April-July), fall (September – December) and winter (November – January) internships.
+If you are interested in a December-January internship, the minimum time is four weeks .

 We offer internships during our two sixteen-week semesters: early April to early August and late September to early February.
-We do not have classes from around August 10 to September 15 so short-term internships during this time are not possible.
+We do not have classes from mid-August to mid-September so internships during this time are not possible.
 There are also two months of holidays in February and March and a two-week holiday at the end of December.
-It would be best to avoid these times for your internship unless you plan to intern for a year.
+It would be best to avoid these times for your internship.

 The first semester starts in early April and goes until the first week of August.
 Summer vacation runs from the second week of August to mid-September.
 The second semester then runs from mid-September to the end of January with a two-week winter break at the end of December.
 There is no school in February and March.
 We accept interns all year round, but as May to July internships, which are summer internships for North Americans, are the most popular, they are also the most competitive.